The mysterious afterlife of Cambridge Analytica and its trove of data

 Crowe, Cambridge’s joint administrators, declined to comment, citing what a spokesperson said were “ongoing investigative matters relating to the UK Companies now in liquidation.”

+Like their assets, the rest of the SCL companies’ remaining data, said to total 700 terabytes, is now under the sole control of Crowe and Cambridge Analytica’s U.S.-based trustee, according to Wheatland.
+Apart from the companies’ shares, he said, “Emerdata has access to nothing, Emerdata never had access to anything.”

-Like their assets, the companies’ data is now under the control of Crowe and a U.S.-based trustee.
-Wheatland said that even when the ICO returns the companies’ servers, which are said to contain 700 terrabytes of data, the data will not be sold or destroyed due to “holding orders as a result of regulatory and civil lawsuits.”
+Even when the ICO returns the companies’ servers, the data trove will not be sold or destroyed, Wheatland pledged, due to “holding orders as a result of regulatory and civil lawsuits.”

-Contrary to speculation, Wheatland insisted that Emerdata and its companies never tried to conceal or transfer data to others: “There was never any attempt to transfer data anywhere, either up to Emerdata or to any other organization, and any claims that there were are fanciful.”

 Wheatland reiterated that SCL had deleted its infamous cache of Facebook data, and that no copies remained in the hands of any the companies.
-After learning last year that a reporter had seen a copy of the Facebook data, he said, “I and [former Emerdata director Alex Tayler,] the chief data officer at SCL, were completely mind-boggled as to what that could be or how that could be.”
-Still, he did not dispute the possibility that others, including former employees, had copied the data.
+After learning last year that a reporter had seen a copy of the data, he said, “I and [former Emerdata director Alex Tayler,] the chief data officer at SCL, were completely mind-boggled as to what that could be or how that could be.”

+Still, he did not dispute the possibility that others, including former employees, had made copies.

 Its capabilities persist through new entities